Megan Ganz: Career

 After completing her junior year at the university, she interned at Mad magazine in New York City.
 Ganz had planned to move back to Michigan after her internship was over, but Mad's editor-in-chief John Ficarra encouraged her to remain in New York and pursue comedy writing.
 She returned to New York and became assistant editor at The Onion and was later promoted to associate editor.

 In 2008 Ganz was featured on an episode of This American Life along with other Onion staff members.
 An agent from United Talent Agency heard the broadcast and suggested that she move into television writing.
 In summer 2009 Ganz left her job at The Onion and moved to Los Angeles to become a writer for the Comedy Central sketch show Important Things with Demetri Martin.

 In 2010, she began writing for the NBC comedy series Community.
 In 2013, after the shortened season 4 of Community had wrapped, Ganz joined the writing staff of the ABC series Modern Family.
+The show won the Emmy in 2014 for Outstanding Comedy Series with Ganz as the show's Supervising Producer.
 In 2015, Ganz created and produced an animated action-comedy pilot called Cassius and Clay which was expected to be paired with Archer on FXX, but the show never progressed beyond the pilot stage.

-In 2016, Ganz announced on her Instagram that she had been hired as a writer for It's Always Sunny in Philadelphia, where she has since been promoted to executive producer.
+In 2016, Ganz announced on her Instagram that she had been hired as a writer for It's Always Sunny in Philadelphia, where she has since been promoted to executive producer and director for certain episodes.
+She also stars in, edits and produces the Always Sunny podcast, alongside Rob McElhenney, Glenn Howerton & Charlie Day.

+In 2017, Ganz was a writer and co-executive producer for Fox sitcom, The Last Man on Earth (TV series).

 In 2019, Apple TV+ announced Ganz as co-creator, along with Rob McElhenney and Charlie Day, of the new comedy series Mythic Quest, which premiered February 7, 2020 on the streaming platform.

+In 2022, she worked as a story editor on the British All 4 series Don't Hug Me I'm Scared.

+In 2023, Ganz was an executive producer on In These Cleats, a sports comedy podcast hosted by Paige Nielsen and Tien Tran focused on Women's soccer.

 Ganz cites Dave Barry, Kaitlin Olson, Louis Sachar, Mad, Charles Schulz, and Bill Watterson as influences.